hemansnation/MERN-Stack-Roadmap-2022/README.md

 # MERN-Stack-2022

+# Become MERN Full Stack Developer in 6 Months

+#### Key Features:
+- Build an in-depth understanding of all the full stack concepts.
+- Create your strong social media profile on LinkedIn and GitHub.
+- Build 15+ projects including 5+ Major Projects.
+- Showcase your skills with a portfolio of real projects.
+- Get a chance to face the interviews in different companies hiring Full Stack Engineers.
+- Work on Live projects in parallel to get an understanding of how companies create end-to-end software solutions.

 ## MongoDB‌ ‌|‌ ‌ExpressJS‌ ‌|‌ ‌ReactJS‌ ‌|‌ ‌NodeJS‌ ‌<br>
 ### Full‌ ‌Stack‌ ‌Web‌ ‌Application‌ ‌Development‌ ‌

 #### Technology Stack